karledenstal/HARBINGER/README.md

 ## Gameplay changes

-- Missives styled notice board in Jorrvaskr to let you pick up radiant quests (Not implemented, maybe not possible)
-- More radiant quests added (Not implemented)

-## Harbinger endgame

 - Earn daily gold as Harbinger, collect from strongbox in Jorrvaskr (Not implemented)
 - Companions influence quests (Not implemented)
     - Windhelm (???)